 If you live elsewhere then you also need to factor in the cost of a flight to either Los Angeles or San Francisco from your location.

-You can save a couple of hundred dollars by flying from San Francisco instead of Los Angeles.
+You can actually save a couple of hundred dollars by flying from San Francisco instead of Los Angeles.

 There are no direct flights to Bora Bora so you’ll have to stop off in Tahiti.